henke37/window-follower/README.md

 * Scale mode: How to translate window coordinates to scene coordinates.
 Only really matters in multimonitor setups.
 * Monitor: The monitor to use when in monitor to scene scale mode.

+## Limitations
+* The scene item should not be rotated or skewed.

 ## Build
 ### Windows
 First follow build procedures for [obs-studio](https://github.com/obsproject/obs-studio/wiki/install-instructions#windows-build-directions).